-- 1. There is hereby created the Ely Shoshone Tribal Gaming Commission. - 2.
+- 1. There is hereby created the Pyramid Lake Paiute Tribal Gaming Commission. - 2.
 The Tribal Gaming Commission shall be comprised of five members, one of whom shall serve as Chairperson.
-The Tribal Council shall appoint the Chairperson and other four gaming commissioners.
+The Chairperson and other four gaming commissioners shall be appointed by the Tribal Council.

-B. Qualifications, Standards of Conduct and Appointment.
+B. Qualifications.
+Standards of Conduct and Appointment.

 - 1. The gaming commissioners should possess and demonstrate as minimum qualifications: - a.
 Knowledge and experience in the commercial gaming industry; - b.
-Familiarity with the IGRA; and - c.
-Experience in and knowledge of administration and administrative procedures.

-- 2. Appointments of the Chairman and two other commissioners and members shall be for a period of four (4) years.
+Familiarity with the IGRA; - c.
+Experience in and knowledge of administration and administrative procedure. - 2.
+Appointments of the Chairman and other two commissioners and members shall be for a period of four (4) years.
 The initial terms may be staggered.
-The Chairman and all commissioners may be reappointed for successive terms at the discretion of the Tribal Council. - 3.
+The Chairman and all commissioners may be re-appointed for successive terms at the discretion of the Tribal Council. - 3.
 No person shall be appointed to the Tribal Gaming Commission unless, after reviewing that person's prior activities, criminal record, reputation, habits and associations, the Tribal Council is satisfied that such person: - a.
-Is of good character, honesty, and integrity; - b.
-Does not pose a threat to the public interest of the Tribe or its members or to the effective regulation of gaming; - c.
+Is of good character, honesty, and integrity;

+- Does not pose a threat to the public interest of the Tribe or its members or to the effective regulation of gaming; - c.
 Does not create or enhance dangers of unsuitable, unfair, or illegal practices in the conduct of gaming or the carrying on of the business and financial arrangements incidental thereto; and - d.
-Has no interest in any private gaming activity on the Ely Shoshone Reservation lands or in any other activity that may be in conflict with the tribal gaming operations. - 4.
+Has no interest in any private gaming activity on Pyramid Lake Paiute Indian lands or in any other activity which may be in conflict with the tribal gaming operations. - 4.
 No person may serve on the Commission if: - a.
 The person's other employment or responsibilities conflict or could potentially conflict with the duties and responsibilities of a member of the Commission; - b.
 The person is an employee of a Gaming Operation or the person's other employment or responsibilities create an impression or appearance of impropriety in the fulfillment of the duties and responsibilities of a Commissioner; - c.
-The person is a: - (i) Member or officer of the Tribal Council: - (ii) Judge in any Tribal Court/CFR Court; or - (iii) Felon. - 5.
+The person is a: - (i) Members or officer of the Tribal Council; or - (ii) Judge in any Tribal Court. - 5.
 Commissioners may not gamble in any Gaming Establishment on the Reservation.
 No Commissioner may accept gratuities or any other thing of value from any Licensee or Applicant. - 6.
 The Chairman and the Commission members may be removed for cause, after written notice and an adequate opportunity to be heard by the Tribal Council.

-C. Duties and Powers.
+C. Duties and Powers